Kasetsart University Laboratory School: International Program

 The International Program of Kasetsart University Laboratory School was first provided in 1994.
 It was the result of the government's plan to develop the English skill of Thai people.
 The International Program, sometimes referred as Satit Kaset IP, was the first public international school in Thailand.
 The program is run in a separate building located in the same campus as the regular program.
 With the exception of classes such as Thai language, Buddhism (Grades 7-12), Thai Music, D. Skills (Grades 7-12), Chinese (Grades 7-12), HPE or Health and Social Culture (Grades 1-6), all classes are taught in English by native speakers using an American-based curriculum.

 Multi-Lingual Program

 The Multi-Lingual Program (Thai: โครงการพหุภาษา) was initiated in 2000.
 Unlike the IP, subjects in this program are taught in Thai, same as the normal program, but the students of this program have to choose the "third language";Chinese or Japanese, in Grade 4.
 The program has its own campus in Amatanakorn Industrial Park, Chonburi, 28 kilometers from Si Racha campus of Kasetsart University.

-Controversy

-The school's grade 1 admission qualification, which is conducted every summer, is problematic.
-The school indicates in the admission bulletins that 2/5 of the 260 enrollments is from the school's test, along with 2/5 and 1/5 from the university officers quota and "benevolent" parents quota respectively.
-However, it is widely believed that there are "pulled" students and the real portion of "examination passers" is less than indicated.
-(Still true in 2016-2017 school year.)